SamirsGit/samirsgit.gitub.io/_posts/2024-12-01-WireGuard.markdown

 ##### Test Connection
 $ tcpdump -i wg0
 ![Wireguard](:wg_8.png){:data-align="center"}
-- You should see a lot of traffic going over the connection, if nothing then there's no connection established.
+- You should see a lot of traffic going over the connection, if nothing, then there's no connection established.

 $ wg show